 Both krill oil and fish oil contain the fatty acids EPA and DHA, but fish oil has a higher concentration of these than krill oil (for example, a 1,000-mg dose of this fish oil contains 180 mg EPA and 120 mg DHA, while a 1,000-mg dose of this krill oil contains 128 mg EPA and 60 mg DHA).
 But due to a difference in the way the fatty acids in krill oil are structured, they may potentially be easier for your body to absorb.
 Specifically, the majority of the omega-3s in krill oil are attached to phospholipids, while the omega-3s in fish oil are attached to triglycerides.
 Phospholipids may be more easily absorbed because our cell walls are also made of phospholipids.

 The answer to the question "Is krill oil more bioavailable than fish oil?" is still a complicated one, though.
 One study found that taking either krill oil or fish oil resulted in similar levels of EPA and DHA in the blood, even though the krill oil contained lower concentrations of EPA and DHA—which would suggest increased bioavailability.
-However, this claim looks far less impressive when you realize that the number of krill oil capsules needed to achieve this effect was actually higher—six krill oil capsules compared to three fish oil capsules!
+However, this claim looks far less impressive when you realize that the amount of krill oil needed to achieve this effect was actually higher—543 mg of krill oil compared to 864 mg of fish oil!
 So, at this point, the jury on krill's superior omega-3 bioavailability is still out.